SenchaProSvcs/ExtSpect/ReadMe.txt

 The actual object is, however, the start object.

 o At this point, the ExtSpect panel does not automatically fill the all available space.
-I've had to set the height in ExtSpectNavigationVIew.js manually in order to get something reasonable inside both the 2 demo apps.
+I've had to set the minHeight in ExtSpectNavigationView.js manually in order to get something reasonable inside the 2 demo apps.
 Suggestions as to how to fix this would be appreciated.